mteillet/maya-renderman-scripts/README.md

 For more informations, contact me.

+# QuietReferences.py
+This script allows you to set your project and run it in order to get rid of all of the student pop up messages when you use maya

+Especially useful when working on scenes using a lot of references

 # AlembicRelativeRepath.py
 This scripts allow you to remerge the alembic broken links to the correct ones when you change your project location.